4y4n/ZoomMate/README.md

 - Meant to be in 24h time.

 ## classActive field
 - Meant to map out which days the class is running.
-Add the days in short form.
+Add the days of the week in short form.

 ## Additional Notes:
 - Using Windows Task Scheduler in tandem with a .bat file can automate this program further, not requiring you to run the .py file every morning.